najamelan/ws_stream_wasm/README.md

 ### Dependencies

-This crate has few dependiencies.
+This crate has few dependencies.
 Cargo will automatically handle it's dependencies for you.

 There are no optional features.